chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

 </div>
 <br>

-That weekend, CBP deployed the fogger again, this time gassing even more of the neighborhood, including the local public school [@Simonis2021].
+That weekend, CBP deployed the fogger again during Abolish ICE protests, this time gassing even more of the neighborhood, including the local public school and veterans-preference housing [@Recompiler2021_01_23; @Simonis2021].

 <br>